Office of Tourism

 Fax: (516) 393-0075

 The Town of Hempstead is proud to be America's largest township.
-With a population of just under 770,000 people, Hempstead Town is bigger than six states.
+With a population of 771,018 people*, Hempstead Town is bigger than six states.
 The town encompasses more than 142 square miles, containing 51 unincorporated areas and 22 incorporated villages, more than 65 parks and marinas, and 2,599 miles of town, county, state, and federal roads.
 We are also one of the nation's oldest towns, dating back to 1644.
 Our history traces our development from the earliest day of European settlement on the North American continent.
 Hempstead Town residents treasure this rich and unique heritage.

 We invite you to share our heritage by visiting the more than 25 museums and historical sites located in Hempstead Town.
 The Cradle of Aviation Museum, a state-of-the-art facility with a collection of more than 70 aircraft and spacecraft, immerses visitors in the history of aviation.
 Our historical societies take you back in history with their ever-changing displays.
 The Town of Hempstead offers some of the finest wildlife and nature areas in the country.
 Nature lovers and bird watchers can enjoy our nationally declared Arboretum and Bird Sanctuary, hiking trails and nature preserves including the Lido Beach Passive Nature Area.
 Our commitment to preserving the beauty of Hempstead is also evident in our almost 1,400 acres of parkland.
 Be sure to visit Long Island's most innovative environmental recreation facility, Norman J. Levy Park and Preserve, which features an array of wildlife, walking trails and breathtaking views of Long Island and the New York City skyline.